AY2526S1-CS2103T-F14b-2/tp/docs/DeveloperGuide.md

 - `Patient` encapsulates appointment storage.
 Its mutators (`addAppointment`, `editAppointment`) copy the underlying list, apply the change, and sort the result, ensuring consumers never observe partially updated state.

 #### Validation and error handling
-- `Appointment` performs definitive validation: it parses `dd-MM-yyyy` and `HH:mm` values to `LocalDateTime` and rejects past timestamps via `MESSAGE_PAST_APPOINTMENT`.
+- `Appointment` performs definitive validation: it parses `dd-MM-uuuu` and `HH:mm` values using strict `ResolverStyle.STRICT` mode to `LocalDateTime` and rejects past timestamps via `MESSAGE_PAST_APPOINTMENT`.
+The strict parsing ensures that invalid calendar dates (e.g., 31-02-2099) are rejected with `MESSAGE_INVALID_DATE_TIME`.
 Optional notes are wrapped in `Note`, inheriting the same length and character checks as patient notes.
 - Duplicate detection resides in the model layer rather than the parser so both CLI and future UI surfaces share the same safeguard.
 Attempts to schedule the same date/time for a patient trigger `MESSAGE_DUPLICATE_APPOINTMENT`.
 - Editing supports note removal by treating empty `note/` inputs as `EditAppointmentDescriptor#clearNote()`.
 The descriptor tracks this through the `noteCleared` flag and `isAnyFieldEdited()` prevents no-op updates from reaching the model.